I Went to Racing School and Unexpectedly Joined a Race Team

 Chump Car Endurance Series

-Champ Car (formerly Chump Car) is an amateur racing series (no experience or SCCA license required) and Chuckwalla Valley hosted the first race of the Western 2017 season.
-They run an endurance race format, and each weekend is broken down into two, seven-hour races, or the occasional 24-hour race.
-Perfect for neophytes on a budget like us because teams of three or four drivers can split the costs, still get plenty of seat time, and, in theory, success is not based purely on power and skill, but also on tactics and car preservation.
+Champ Car (formerly Chump Car) is an amateur racing series (no experience or SCCA license required), and Chuckwalla Valley hosted the first race of the Western 2017 season.
+They run an endurance race format, and race weekends typically combine two, seven-hour races or the occasional 24-hour race.
+Perfect for neophytes on a budget like us because teams of three or four drivers can split the costs, still get plenty of seat time, and, in theory, success is not solely dictated by horsepower and skill but also on tactics and car preservation.

-Our Mazda RX7, bought from racingjunk.com for the princely sum of $4,000, was already a seasoned campaigner (a generous way to describe a thoroughly used sports car).
-The original rotary engine had long since been replaced with an old 1.6-liter MX5 unit, and just about every panel had a dent in it.
-We were the only team without a two-way radio, relying on a rag tied to a broom handle to call in our drivers, and we were the only team sleeping in tents, everyone else had pitched up in an RV.
+Our Mazda RX7, bought from racingjunk.com for the princely sum of $4,000, was already a seasoned campaigner (a generous description of our thoroughly used sports car).
+An old 1.6-liter MX-5 engine had long since replaced the original rotary unit, and there wasn't a single straight body panel to behold.
+We were the only team without a two-way radio, relying on a rag tied to a broom handle to call in our drivers, and we were the only team sleeping in tents.
+Everyone else had pitched up in an RV.
 None of it mattered.
 It was truly epic.
-Our Mazda, though relatively slow, proved to be incredibly reliable and we finished fourth in class.
+Our Mazda, though relatively slow, proved to be incredibly reliable, and we finished fourth in class.

 Sonoma, and the first big off.

-At Sonoma Raceway, we were joined by a fourth driver.
-A talented mechanic, which is a huge asset on an amateur racing team.
-Unfortunately, his driving skills did not match his engineering skills, and he crashed hard at the chicane, on his first lap.
-We crowded around the recovery truck as they bought our bent RX7 back into the paddock.
-The silence said it all: the race and the weekend were over.
-One of the rear control arms was bent and the tie rod had snapped.
-But this is Chump Car, and we exchanged a case of beer for a replacement control arm with another team, while the mechanic redeemed himself by somehow welding the tie rod back together, without a welding tool.
+At Sonoma Raceway, a fourth driver joined the team.
+A talented mechanic, which is a huge asset on any amateur racing team.
+Unfortunately, his driving skills did not match his engineering skills, and he crashed hard at the chicane on his very first lap.
+We crowded around the recovery truck as they brought our bent RX7 back into the paddock.
+The silence said it all; the race and the weekend were over.
+The righthand rear control arm had bent, and the tie rod had snapped.
+But this is Chump Car, and we exchanged a case of beer for a replacement control arm with another team, while the mechanic redeemed himself by somehow welding the tie rod back together without a welding tool.
 We finished the race, but that was the last we saw of the mechanic.